Yousousen/bsc_physics_cleaner/README.md

 2. Unzip the downloaded zip file.

 The next step requires the `CMakeLists.txt` file to be set up, which we have already done for all scripts.
-However, if problems are encountered, consult [the pytorch documentation on using torch in C++](https://pytorch.org/cppdocs/installing.html).
+However, if problems are encountered, consult [the PyTorch documentation on using torch in C++](https://pytorch.org/cppdocs/installing.html).

 3. As found in the _How to use this notebook_ section in the scripts, building can be done with